-Therefore both entities need to understand the impact that an employee’s working schedule may have on his or her pay.
+HR and payroll departments both need to understand the impact that an employee’s working schedule may have on his or her pay.

-In California the concept of “reporting time pay” was created to ensure employers aren’t taking advantage of workers by over scheduling a shift then sending them home if not needed.
-The Industrial Welfare Commission Orders require employers to pay their nonexempt employees for regularly scheduled, but unworked time because of the lack of proper notification or inadequate scheduling by the employer.
+In California, the concept of “reporting time pay” was created to ensure employers aren’t taking advantage of workers by over-scheduling a shift and then sending them home if not needed.
+The Industrial Welfare Commission Orders require employers to pay their nonexempt employees for regularly scheduled but unworked time because of the lack of proper notification or inadequate scheduling by the employer.

 In essence, if an employee is sent home by the employer before the end of at least half of their usual shift, they are entitled to be paid a minimum of half their shift.

-Because California labor law mentions a two hour minimum and a four hour maximum, many have confused that to mean the law requires employees be scheduled a minimum number of work hours per day.
+Because California labor law mentions a two hour minimum and a four hour maximum, many have construed this to mean the law requires employees to be scheduled a minimum number of work hours per day.

 The California Court of Appeals clarified this in the case of Aleman v.
 AirTouch Cellular, ruled on December 21, 2011.
 Although this case was brought regarding employee meetings, the ruling makes clear that the amount due to the employee is based on the actual length of their scheduled shift, and not on an arbitrary four hour, or eight hour shift.